napari/napari/docs/naps/2-conda-based-packaging.md

 pinnings and implemented as part of a metapackage (a package that doesn't distribute files, only provides metadata).
 From now on we will refer to them as _napari pinnings_.

+> There are precedents in other projects that support the usage of pinnings.
+For example,
+> Fiji/SciJava [^scijava-pinnings], conda-forge [^conda-forge-pinnings] Maxiconda [^maxiconda].

 A prototype notebook assessing the "installability" of all plugins in the same environment is available [here](https://colab.research.google.com/drive/1QxbBZYe9-AThGuRsTfwYzT72_UkamXmk) Results across Python versions show incompatibilities on Linux, possibly even more intricate on macOS